 The Chinese firm made the trumpet out of solid brass, instead of brass tubing.

-Jim Donaldson, whose Trumpet Gearhead website is about the best I’ve found for guiding the new trumpet player through the morass, describes the “alleged” trumpets sold at the likes of Wal-Mart to be like giving your fifth grader a twenty pound basketball and expecting him to hit from the top of the key.
+is was about the best I’ve found for guiding the new trumpet player through the morass, describes the “alleged” trumpets sold at the likes of Wal-Mart to be like giving your fifth grader a twenty pound basketball and expecting him to hit from the top of the key.
 A trumpet student given one of these things is likely to take up skateboarding instead.

 Or maybe the vuvuzela.